StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Wed Jun 18 2025
+- **Updated:** Thu Jun 19 2025
-- **Quote of the Day:** *“Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.” – Brian Kernighan*
+- **Quote of the Day:** *“Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.” – Antoine de Saint-Exupery*